古典柔道院 Stamford · Connecticut · Established 1968 A 501(c)(3) Nonprofit Institution

 Non-Pointed Events (Developmental)

-• These still count for promotion points!
-But others might not.
+• These still count for promotion points, though others might not

 Pointed Events

-• These events award national ranking points (only for black belt divisions) needed for joining the US National Team.
+• Award national ranking points (only for black belt divisions) needed for joining the U.S. National Team

-• These are bigger, better organized, and offer great experience.
+• Bigger, better organized, and offer great experience

-• C, D, E Levels: Big regional events.
+• C, D, E Levels: Major regional events

 • North American Championships